Digestive health

 Your stomach swells after every meal.
 You undo the top button of your jeans by 2pm.
 You've tried cutting out gluten, dairy, and FODMAPs — and you're still bloated.
 So you Google “bloating blood test UK” and find conflicting advice about what to actually test.

-Persistent bloating affects up to 16–31% of the general population, making it one of the most common gastrointestinal complaints in UK primary care.
-Yet the standard NHS investigation for bloating typically covers a full blood count and a coeliac screen — two tests out of the ten that are most commonly abnormal in people who bloat persistently.
+Persistent bloating affects up to 16–31% of the general population, making it one of the most common gut complaints in UK primary care.
+Yet the standard NHS work-up for bloating usually covers a full blood count and a coeliac screen.
+That is two tests out of the ten that are most often abnormal in people who bloat all the time.

 Bloating is not a diagnosis.
-It is a symptom with at least a dozen possible causes — from undiagnosed coeliac disease and subclinical hypothyroidism to iron malabsorption, low-grade gut inflammation, and liver dysfunction.
-Each of these leaves a specific fingerprint in blood work, and testing for all of them simultaneously is the fastest way to move from “maybe it's IBS” to an actual answer.
+It is a symptom with at least a dozen possible causes.
+These range from undiagnosed coeliac disease and subclinical hypothyroidism to iron malabsorption, low-grade gut inflammation, and liver problems.
+Each one leaves a specific fingerprint in blood work.
+Testing for all of them at once is the fastest way to move from “maybe it's IBS” to an actual answer.

 This guide covers the 10 blood markers most commonly linked to persistent bloating, five result patterns we see repeatedly in private testing, the red flags that need urgent investigation (including ovarian cancer — where bloating is a key symptom), and which panels give you the clearest answers.